-The survey results are summarized in Table I and confirmed our assessment of low participation.
+The survey results are summarized in Table I and confirmed our assessment of lower participation than we want.
 Only 18% participation in the first-year and increasing to, but still low, 29% participation in the second year.
+This third year we had 50% participation.
 We introduced mentors in the 7th week of the semester in the first-year.
 The results from the first-year showed that 83% of the students wanted the program introduced earlier, so in the second year we introduced the mentors in the 3rd week.
 Even then the 2015 results showed that the 65% of the students want the program introduced earlier.
+This past year we introduced the mentors on the first day of class and 62% of the students still wanted an earlier introduction.
+We interpret this to mean that they wanted the first meeting with the mentors at an earlier date, as the writing assignment was not due until week three.
+Although some students suggested meeting the mentors at the new student orientation, the week before classes.

-Both years two thirds of the students that did not utilized the program listed 'no time' as the reason and less than 20% said that they were not interested.
+Each year two thirds of the students that did not utilize the program listed 'no time' as the reason and less than 20% said that they were not interested.
 About 20% said that they were not contacted (which contradicts what the mentors reported, less than 10% not contacted).
-For those that did participate more than 50% evaluated the quality of their experience as 'good to great' in the first year and that increased to 73% in the second year.
-When asked for suggesting for improving the participation in the program a range of responses was received, including: more emails, try texting, an action item that will force a response, extra credit, make the first-contact part of a homework assignment, make it fun, have it as part of a tutoring program and multiple emails.
+For those that did participate more than 50% evaluated the quality of their experience as 'good to great' in the first year and that increased to 73% in the second year, this third year 81% scored their experience "good to great".
+When asked for suggesting for improving the participation in the program a range of responses was received, including: more emails, try texting, an action item that will force a response, extra credit, more meetings, make it fun, make it mandatory, have it as part of a tutoring program and multiple emails.

 We also surveyed the mentors after the 2015 course with only a 60% response rate (some had graduated).
+In 2016 we had 80% of the mentors respond to the survey.
 The mentors said the most difficult part was the initial communication with the first-year students.
 They tried both email and text, and often needed three contacts to get a response.
 They met students both as groups and individuals, and sometimes just communicated via email or text instead of meeting.
-Most questions that the first-year students brought up were focused on which courses to take, how to handle the stress, does it get easier, how to interact with faculty, and what is it like to be a senior.
+Most questions that the first-year students brought up were focused on which courses to take, how to handle the stress, does it get easier, how to interact with faculty, which faculty they recommend to take the class with, navigating in Boulder, help with internships and what is it like to be a senior.
 The mentors all felt it was a good program to continue and many wished it had been in place when they were first-year students.
 They offered a range of suggestions to make the program more successful.
-These included meeting the first-week of classes, making it a course assignment to have at least one meeting, and screening out students that don't want to participate.
+These included more time in class, include sophomores, planned out events, more suggested meeting times and screening out students that don't want to participate.
+Others stated needs to be more of a requirement, more time in class with each other, more planned events.